bcampbell/impy/README.md

 Rough edges:

-* requires a really really recent version of cmake to correctly detect giflib 5.
-  You can fudge around this by changing the `5` in `find_package(GIF 5 REQUIRED)` to `4` instead.
+- Previous versions of cmake didn't correctly detect giflib 5, which impy requires.
+If you have an older cmake you can fudge `CMakeLists.txt`, changing the `5` in `find_package(GIF 5 REQUIRED)` to `4` instead (You still need giflib 5 installed).
-* one of the examples, impyview, requires SDL2.
+- One of the examples, impyview, requires SDL2.
 No fancy cmake options yet, but you can just comment out the `impyview` bits of `examples/CMakeLists.txt` to skip it.

 ## API